-May is just bursting with stuff to do with the family, be it Cinco de Mayo fun, Mother's Day events and the kazillion fairs and festivals that start going full force in May.
-But of course, we have our favorites and we like to let you in on them--for instance, Kite Day at one of our favorite NJ venues, an arbor day celebration, a family fun day, and an opportunity to serve our fair state at the 16th annual Jersey Cares Day.
+May is bursting with things to do with the family, be it Cinco de Mayo fun, Mother's Day events or the gazillion fairs and festivals around the state.
+But of course, we have our favorites, and this post highlights 10 of them, like Kite Day at Terhune Orchards, an arbor day celebration at the Cora Hartshorn Arboretum, a family fun day at the Lord Stirling Stable and an opportunity to watch an historic baseball game.
 Have a great May, NJ!

 Kite Day at Terhune Orchards (Princeton, NJ)

 Terhune Orchard is a very special place and to imagine it full of kites--well, that just sounds magical to us.
 Bring your own kite, purchase one in the shop, or make a "guaranteed to fly" version.
 There will be live music, tons of food to purchase and the sheep will be shorn on Sunday so children can take a piece of fleece home.

 Jets Draft Family Fun Day (Florham Park, NJ)

 The Jets welcome all fans to the Atlantic Health Jets Training Center for Jets Draft Family Fun Day.
 Jets fans and families can watch the remainder of the 2015 NFL Draft, meet Jets Flight Crew Cheerleaders and have the chance to get player autographs and tour the locker room.
 Kids can enjoy free face painting, Jets Fest and Kids Zone, an outdoor activity area.

 Hoboken Spring Arts and Music Festival (Hoboken, NJ)